jw-lin/cbeam/docs/_sources/PL.rst

 solving through the waveguide
 -----------------------------

 We can also characterize the waveguide to get the effective indices and modes as a function of :math:`z`.
-Below I plot the effective indices.
+For reference, this takes around a minute on my laptop.
+Below I also plot the effective indices.

 .. plot::
     :context: close-figs

-    # uncomment below if necessary
+    # comment/uncomment below as necessary
-    # PLprop.characterize(save=True,tag="test")
+    PLprop.characterize(save=True,tag="test")

-    PLprop.load("test")
+    # PLprop.load("test")

     PLprop.plot_neffs()